Holmes-Alan/HBPN/README.md

 # Hierarchical-Back-Projection-Network-for-image-SR

+By Zhi-Song Liu, Li-Wen Wang, Chu-Tak Li and Wan-Chi Siu

+This repo only provides simple testing codes, pretrained models and the network strategy demo.

 We propose a single image super-resolution using Hierarchical Back Projection Network (HBPN) to achieve good SR performance with low distortion.

 For proposed HBPN model, we claim the following points: